opsmanager/git-release-notes/README.md

 ### Additional options

-    [--reverse=List release notes in reverse chronological order (newest -> oldest)], [--no-reverse]
+- `--reverse` List release notes in reverse chronological order (newest -> oldest)

-    [--show-time=List release notes with SHA1 & time of commit], [--no-show-time]
+- `--show-time` List release notes with SHA1 & time of commit

-    [--show-tags=List release notes showing their tags], [--no-show-tags]
+- `--show-tags` List release notes showing their tags

-    [--filter-tags=Specify a comma separated list of release note meta-tags to be included.
-See README for details]
+- `--filter-tags` Specify a comma separated list of release note meta-tags to be included.
+See README for details

 ## Development